PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 08:46:34
+Last updated: 2024-04-05 08:47:07
-Random Quote: In Colombia, when money's involved, blood inevitably flows. - Steve Murphy
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall